-Rumspringa Break! is a lot like Little Shop of Horrors, Book of Mormon and Sound of Music had some sort of polyamorous lovechild.
-Take two Amish girls determined to see the world before committing to their faith once and for all, add in the gritty city and an illegal weed growing operation, and the result is Rumspringa Break!, a new musical currently … Continue reading 2018 Next Stage Theatre Review: Rumspringa Break!
+Rumspringa Break! is a lot like if Little Shop of Horrors, Book of Mormon and Sound of Music had some sort of polyamorous lovechild.
+Take two Amish girls determined to see the world before committing to their faith once and for all, add in the gritty city and an illegal weed growing operation, and the result is Rumspringa Break!, a new musical … Continue reading 2018 Next Stage Theatre Review: Rumspringa Break!
 (Marigon Productions)

 Franco Nguyen is thirty years old and lives with his mother.
 The Toronto-based comedian’s complex relationship with his Vietnamese immigrant mom is the basis of his touching comedic memoir Good Morning, Viet Mom, now playing as part of the 2018 Next Stage Theatre Festival.

 By this point, I’ve practically made a career of seeing and reviewing Sex T-Rex’s fantasy parody epic Swordplay, which is currently playing at the Factory Theatre as part of the Next Stage Theatre Festival.
 It’s the sort of play I saw initially at Fringe 2015, then took a friend to see, then bought tickets for my mother … Continue reading 2018 Next Stage Theatre Review: Swordplay (Sex T-Rex)